simar7511/health-connectivity-lounge/README.md

 - Adams County schools, churches, and community centers: teaching patients how to access the virtual clinic.
 Improving accessibility

 ## Contributor
-- Simardeep Kaur - Frontend and Backend Development of prototype, research development.
+- Simardeep Kaur - Frontend and backend development of prototype patient and provider side, research development through integrations of patient and provider personas through AI models (ChatGPT, llama, etc.), as well as qualatiative research development.
 - Zitian Zeng - Development of the provide side of the prototype, research development.